Privacy & Compliance

 User-agent storage

 By default, FormBlade stores the browser's User-Agent string with each submission.
 When disabled, the User-Agent header is discarded at ingestion and not stored.
-GDPR and LGPD presets disable this because the User-Agent string can be considered personal data under those regulations.
+All regulation presets keep this enabled, as the User-Agent string is technical metadata and is not considered personal data on its own under any of the supported regulations.
+You can disable it manually if your privacy policy commits to not collecting it.

 How compliance affects emails